 Here is our perspective looking up from the deck of "Reverie":

-Talk about current and tide, when we were docking the boat at the Poughkeepsie, NY marina.
+Talk about current and tide when we were docking the boat at the Poughkeepsie, NY marina.
 The tide/current was flowing North, and the wind was blowing out of the South, so we had a hard time docking the boat from the North to a finger that ran East-West.
-After we were safely tied up, several other boaters mentioned to us that they had a very difficult time docking as well.
+After we were safely tied up, several other boaters mentioned that they had a very difficult time docking as well.
 Many of the nearby boaters helped to pull "Reverie" safely into the dock.

-For my return trip, I took the Amtrak Train north from Poughkeepsie, NY, up to Port Kent, NY.
+For my return trip, I took the Amtrak Train north from Poughkeepsie, NY, to Port Kent, NY.
 I then took the ferry across Lake Champlain to Burlington, VT, where my wife picked me up.
 It was nice to be back on the water after spending the day on the train.
-I enjoyed my trip with Ken and Donna, helping them bring their boat south to its new home.
+I enjoyed my trip with Ken and Donna, helping them bring their boat south to their new home.
 We had beautiful weather the whole week and were even able to swim in Lake Champlain in late September, which is rare.
-I visited with some old friends in Poughkeepsie, NY, as well, so the trip was a huge success.
+I visited with some old friends in Poughkeepsie, NY, so the trip was a huge success.

 Please let me know if you have any questions regarding any part of the trip.
 I offer a Boat Transport Service if you are looking to have an extra deckhand on board to make a trip like this.
-Email me here.
+Please Email me here.

 Here is what Ken and Donna had to say about our trip: